hamidrezavalidi/A-Biobjective-Approach-for-Finding-Majority-Minority-Districts/README.md

 Gingle prongs are not the only criteria that should be respected.
 There are three more basic rules that must be considered in evaluation of districting plans:

 ## Population balance.
-Districts must have roughly equal populations (ideal population) to reflect “one person-one vote” concept.
+Districts must have roughly equal populations (ideal population) to reflect "one person-one vote" concept.
 By Section 2 of Article I of the U.S. Constitution and Karcher v.
 Dagget case, any variation from the ideal population must be justified by a legitimate goal; e.g., creating compact districts;
 ## Contiguity.
 A district is contiguous if one can move between any two points of the district without leaving it; and
 ## Compactness.